knightedcodemonkey/tsc-module-globals/README.md

 This example uses `__dirname` and `meta.import.dirname` but only the latter is reported when targeting commonjs via the `"type"` field in package.json.
 The `__dirname` silenty passes when targeting es modules, but both produce runtime errors in node.

 - `npm i`
-- `npm run esm` (note no compile error but the oput causes a runtime error)
+- `npm run esm` (note no compile error but the output causes a runtime error)
 - `npm run cjs` (note there _is_ a compile error)